 How to Become a Nurse in Delaware

-Choose the Path That's Right for You
+1. Choose the Path That's Right for You

-Earn Your Nursing Degree
+2. Earn Your Nursing Degree

-Pass the Licensing Exam and Earn Your License
+3. Pass the Licensing Exam and Earn Your License

 Nursing Licensure in Delaware

-Although licenses are associated with one state, a licensed nurse in good standing may obtain licensure in another state without repeating the exam process.
+Although licenses are associated with one state, a licensed nurse in good standing may obtain licensure in another state without retaking the exam.
 Nurses who have been inactive in one state and wish to practice in another state may be required to take refresher courses.
-Follow all state guidelines while preparing to take the exam; Delaware’s Board of Nursing offers specific instructions for those attending online nursing schools in Delaware.
-Visit nursing.org for information regarding licensure preparation for those with specific degrees.
+Follow all state guidelines while preparing for the exam; Delaware’s Board of Nursing offers instructions for those attending online nursing schools in Delaware.
+Visit nursing.org for information regarding licensure preparation.

 Processing Fee $132